A tale of two tats

 Legitimate claims can include trip-and-fall claims with instruments, the occasional theft, and one instance in which an insured was moving and their car was totaled on the highway with the instrument in tow.
 “It was only on the books for two weeks and ended up being a $19,000 claim,” Anderson said.

 “We try to ask all the right questions to get a sense if the person is responsible about the care and feeding of an instrument to make sure it’s got a fighting chance.
 Typically musicians take better care of their instruments than they do themselves, which is part of why we’ve had an enviable loss record.”

 The specializing generalist

-Thoits’ generalist reputation helps the agency spot trends that could turn into niches.
-"Being a generalist gives us constant exposure to multiple lines of business that we can evaluate and determine if it is worth investing our resources in creating a niche," Saich said.
-"As an agency, we work with our partner carriers to see where we could carve out a niche given our existing book of business.
+Thoits’ reputation as a generalist actually assists the agency in spotting trends that could turn into niches.
+“Being a generalist gives us constant exposure to multiple lines of business that we can evaluate and determine if it is worth investing our resources in creating a niche,” Saich said.
+“As an agency, we work with our partner carriers to see where we could carve out a niche given our existing book of business.
 We would never go into creating a program/niche without having a partner carrier willing to move forward with us from the start.

 A niche/program is never built on price, it's always built on coverage—and a program’s ultimate success invariably hinges on the carrier, Saich said.
 This requires a lot of preliminary research about the potential niche before the agency should even think about approaching a carrier, he said.